Delhi govt to ask aggregators to completely switch to electric vehicles | Science-Environment

 Delhi govt to ask aggregators to completely switch to electric vehicles

-The Delhi government is going to ask e-commerce companies, food delivery services and cab aggregators to completely switch to electric vehicles, and petrol pumps to not give fuel to vehicles without a pollution-under-check PUC certificate, officials said.Vehicle emissions account for around 38 per cent of the citys air pollution.The government is going to take two majors steps to check vehicular pollution -- we will ask all aggregators including Zomato, Swiggy, Ola, Uber etc.
+The Delhi government is going to ask e-commerce companies, food delivery services and cab aggregators to completely switch to electric vehicles as it aims to increase the EV share in total vehicle sales to 25 percent by 2024 to check air pollution, according to officials.It is also going to ask dealers and petrol pumps to not give fuel to vehicles without a pollution-under-check PUC certificate.Vehicle emissions account for around 40 percent of the citys air pollution.The government is going to take two major steps to check vehicular pollution - we will ask all aggregators including Zomato, Swiggy, Ola, Uber, etc.

 - Country: